boolesrings/boolesrings.org/Comments.md

 * **Comments for Joel David Hamkins** [Comment on Modal principles of potentialism, Oxford, January 2018 by David Roberts](http://jdh.hamkins.org/modal-principles-of-potentialism-oxford-january-2018/#comment-10285)
 * **Comments for Joel David Hamkins** [Comment on Modal principles of potentialism, Oxford, January 2018 by Joel David Hamkins](http://jdh.hamkins.org/modal-principles-of-potentialism-oxford-january-2018/#comment-10284)
 * **Comments for Joel David Hamkins** [Comment on Math for eight-year-olds: graph theory for kids! by Joel David Hamkins](http://jdh.hamkins.org/math-for-eight-year-olds/#comment-10283)
-* **Comments for Joel David Hamkins** [Comment on Modal principles of potentialism, Oxford, January 2018 by David Roberts](http://jdh.hamkins.org/modal-principles-of-potentialism-oxford-january-2018/#comment-10282)
-* **Comments for Joel David Hamkins** [Comment on Math for eight-year-olds: graph theory for kids! by ESR](http://jdh.hamkins.org/math-for-eight-year-olds/#comment-10279)

 [Grab the feed for all Comments!](Comments.xml)